Leaking faster than we can bail

 Failing to retain experienced teachers means we have to hire too many new teachers with no experience.
 Are we surprised our schools are struggling when we can’t keep talented, experienced teachers in our classrooms?

-In C’s home school district of Lake County, for instance, only 42% of 10th graders could pass the state’s standardized exam for 10th graders.
-Third, fourth and fifth graders were just at a 52%passing rate.
-Polk, with a passing rate of just 38% for 10th graders, and Highlands, with a 40% passing rate for 10th graders, are similar to Sumter, only slightly better at a 57% passing rate.
+In C’s home school district of Lake County, for instance, only 42% of tenth graders could pass the state’s standardized exam for tenth graders.
+Third, fourth and fifth graders were just at a 52% passing rate.
+Polk, with a passing rate of just 38% for tenth graders, and Highlands, with a 40% passing rate for tenth graders, are similar to Sumter, only slightly better at a 57% passing rate.

 These terrible results are a lack of vision and leadership by Tallahassee.